-- Telephone consultations

-- Missed appointments

-- Time spent in preparation of reports

-- A copy of medical report when the agency paid for the original service

-- Experimental services or drugs

-- Methadone administration or management

-- Any activity provided for the purpose of leisure or recreation

-- Services rendered outside the scope of a provider's license
+- Telephone consultations - Meeting with the member or their family for the sole purpose of reviewing evaluation and/or results. - Missed appointments, including but not limited to, canceled appointments and appointments not kept. - Services not meeting the definition of Medical Necessity - Time spent in preparation of reports - A copy of medical report when the agency paid for the original service - Experimental services or drugs - Any activity provided for leisure or recreation - Services rendered outside the scope of a provider's license

-503.28 ROUNDING UNITS OF SERVICE
+503.27 ROUNDING UNITS OF SERVICE

-- Services covered by Medicaid are, by definition, either based on the time spent providing the service or episodic.
-Units of service based on an episode or event cannot be rounded. - Many services are described as being "planned", "structured", or "scheduled".
+Services covered by Medicaid are, by definition, either based on the time spent providing the service or episodic.
+Units of service based on an episode or event cannot be rounded.
+Many services are described as "planned", "structured", or "scheduled".
 If a service is planned, structured, or scheduled, this would assure that the service is billed in whole units; therefore, rounding is not appropriate.